snufflyyy/snufflyyy/README.md

 # hello!

-my name is snuffly and i like to make games in unity, and mess around in sdl2. i am curently work/learning unreal engine 5, but i am currently failing because of the hard to understand way they use c++
+my name is snuffly and i like to make games in unity, and mess around in sdl2. i am curently work/learning unreal engine 5, and making cool gmod addons

 ### projects